Free sifting services for people who lost homes to Marshall Fire

 “We say we bring help, healing and hope," Belz said.

 Volunteers with Southern Baptist Disaster Relief have provided hot meals to people at the Disaster Assistance Center (DAC) in Lafayette.
-Starting Wednesday, they'll help people sift and sort through what's left of their homes.
+On Wednesday, they started to help people sift and sort through what's left of their homes.

 Belz said volunteers are trained, credentialed and passed background checks.
 They suit up in personal protective equipment and spend hours scouring through ash and debris.